 Humanized NSG™ mice are used by researchers and drug discovery scientists as powerful tools to study hematopoiesis, inflammatory disease and viral host-pathogen interactions.
 These mouse models are accelerating the development of novel therapies in HIV infection and oncology.
 This guide describes the development of humanized mice and how to select the appropriate model for your research

 The definitive resource for anyone working with laboratory mice, this is the 6th edition of The Jackson Laboratory Handbook on Genetically Standardized Mice.

 This guide summarizes the history of SMA mouse model development.
 It describes the original models developed in the laboratories of Drs.
 Michael Sendtner at the University of Worzburg and Arthur Burghes at Ohio State University, the latest models that allow temporal and tissue specific control of SMN expression, and models under development.

-Working jointly with CHDI and PsychoGenics, Inc., we created a valuable resource packed with best practices for managing Huntington’s disease mouse colonies and preclinical research study design considerations.
+Working jointly with CHDI and PsychoGenics, Inc., we created a valuable guide packed with best practices for managing Huntington’s disease mouse colonies and preclinical research study design considerations.